Garden Features for 2022

 This is a stacked garden using three layers to fill the space.
 All three are warm-season crops so must be planted after the last risk of frost.
 Plant corn first, then when it's 2-3 inches tall plant the beans (2-3 weeks later).
 When beans are sending out tendrils, plant squash (1 week after they have emerged).

 - Respect other people’s space in the garden including any accompanying pets.

-- Pet owners, we are an on-leash park so keep your pet safe by having them under control on leash.
-Also, please clean-up after your pet.
+- Pet owners, we are an on-leash park so keep your pet safe by having them under control on a leash.
+Also, please clean up after your pet.

 - Everyone is to use receptacles for all garbage, recycling, and compost so the park space is clean and safe for all!